-We have a page about our campaign in each of the Neighbourhood Partnerships in Bristol.
-There are pages for South Gloucestershire and North Somerset as well.
+We have a page about our local campaigning in each of the neighbourhoods of Bristol.
+There are pages for South Gloucestershire, North Somerset and Bath & North East Somerset.
 Every area will find the following resources full of useful information.

 Reporting Street Problems – Bristol Council uses the excellent Fix My Street website to report and track problems https://fixmystreet.bristol.gov.uk